-Not satisfied at stopping there, they also set their sights on introducing options—because who wants just one pair of shoes?
-Case in point: athletes who need to go from road sole to athletics spikes.
-"Running blades are expensive", George points out.
-"Most adaptive athletes can't afford to have a dedicated blade just for competition", hence the need to swap soles on their one all-purpose blade.
+Not satisfied to stop there, they also set their sights on introducing options — because who wants just one pair of shoes?
+Case in point: athletes who need to go from road sole to track spike.
+“Running blades are expensive,” George points out.
+“Most adaptive athletes can’t afford to have a dedicated blade just for competition” — hence the need to swap soles on their one all-purpose blade.

-The twists and turns of devising a new attachment mechanism are detailed in the film above—but that hard-fought win was just the beginning of the journey for George.
+The twists and turns of devising a new attachment mechanism are detailed in the film up top — but that hard-fought win was just the beginning of the journey for George.

 Phase 2: Innovator x Athlete